E-commerce

 FAQ

-Are the cart conversion rate and the overall conversion rate the same thing?
+Are cart conversion rate and overall conversion rate the same thing?

-No. The overall rate looks at conversion across all traffic, while the cart conversion rate focuses on what happens after adding to cart or creating a cart.
+No. The overall rate looks at conversion across all traffic, whereas the cart conversion rate focuses on what happens after adding to cart or creating the cart.

 Is the transaction conversion rate different from the e-commerce rate?

-Often, it is very close to it.
+Often, it is very close.
 It mainly emphasizes the final transaction rather than micro-conversions or intermediate goals.

 What does “high conversion rate” mean?

 It only means “a rate considered high.”
-Without context on industry, traffic, pricing, and market, the expression does not have much analytical value.
+Without context of industry, traffic, price, and market, the expression has little analytical value.

-Because they do not always count the same things: sessions, users, attribution, consent, test orders, or the conversion definition.
-You need to document the chosen formula.
+Because they do not always count the same things: sessions, users, attribution, consent, test orders, or the definition of conversion.
+You need to document the formula used.

 Which metric should be tracked first?

-Start with one clear primary conversion, then add micro-conversions to diagnose the journey.
+Start with a clear primary conversion, then add micro-conversions to diagnose the journey.
 The best metric always depends on the question you are asking.

 Go further